metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

 Parameterised Tasks
 -------------------

-Parameterised tasks (or :term:`parameterisation`) provides a way of implicitly looping over tasks without the need for Jinja2.
+Parameterised tasks (:term:`parameterisation`) provide a way of implicitly looping over tasks without the need for Jinja2.

 Parameters are defined in their own section e.g: